jamestuck95/ice_scripts/Kubernetes/README.md

-Kubectl cheat sheet
+Kubectl cheat sheet:

 kubectl get pods -o wide                                        Will show all pods on the cluster